datacarpentry/astronomy-python/_episodes/04-select.md

 ~~~
 {: .language-python}

-In this lesson we'll make two changes:
+In this episode we will make two changes:

-1. We'll select stars with coordinates in a larger region to include more of GD-1.
+1. We will select stars with coordinates in a larger region to include more of GD-1.

-2. We'll add another clause to select stars whose proper motion is in
+2. We will add another clause to select stars whose proper motion is in
 the polygon we just computed, `pm_vertices`.

 The fact that we remove most contaminating stars with the proper
 motion filter is what allows us to expand our query to include
 most of GD-1 without returning too many results.
-As we did in Lesson 2, we will define the physical region we want
+As we did in episode 2, we will define the physical region we want
 to select in the GD-1 frame and transform it to the ICRS frame
 to query the Gaia catalog which is in the ICRS frame.